iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 Performing regular Stronghold backups will allow you to keep convenient, up-to-date digital backups should something happen, where you would then have a complete recovery of your funds.

-### I found an old seed from Trinity.
-Now that the migration period has already finished, how can I access these funds?

-Seed migrations can be made after the migration period ends, at least until Coordicide.

 ### What is an internal transfer?
-Is it different from a normal transaction?
+Is it different from a standard transaction?

-An internal transfer is the same as a normal transaction.
+An internal transfer is the same as a standard transaction.
 It is just made between your own wallets; it is also handled entirely on the Tangle.
 It is easier to perform because you don't need to input the address.

 ### I have forgotten my device pin.
 How do I recover my Ledger?